Kinangop, Kenya · Founded on a Promise · Est. 2026

 2003

 AAS in Aircraft Maintenance Technology, Cincinnati State.
-Daughter Paris accompanied him to class as a toddler — she now holds an instrument pilot's licence.
+His daughter Paris attended class as a toddler — she is now a commercial pilot preparing for her CFI (Certified Flight Instructor) certificate.

 2015